 These lenses are designed to decrease astigmatism in the eye and compensate for an irregular or rugby ball/oval shaped cornea.
-Use of the toric intraocular lens usually improves your visual quality and Mr Tanner generally recommends the lens in anybody with more than 1 dioptre of astigmatism.
+Use of the toric intraocular lens usually improves your visual quality and Mr Tanner generally recommends the lens in anybody with significant astigmatism.
 Toric lenses decrease your spectacle requirement for distance and help with the quality of vision achievable through varifocal or reading glasses.
-As with any lenses it is possible that the measurements and assumptions made with regard to the shape of your eye leave a residual refractive error which you may still have to correct with spectacles.
+As with any lenses it is possible that the measurements and calculations may leave a residual refractive error which you still have to correct with spectacles.
 In approximately 5% of cases, further surgery may be required to reposition the lens implant and achieve best results in those patients particularly motivated to decrease spectacle use.
-Further surgery may not be covered by standard medical insurance policies or the self-pay cost of the toric lens itself.
-If additional surgery is required and is not covered by your insurance policy it is approximately £2,000.
+A few patients (less than 1%) may be so motivated to remove all need for distance glasses that they elect to have "top up laser surgery".
+This would not be covered by the insurance or self-pay packages.